The exact cook time can vary. Read below for our tips!

 - 1 tablespoon mayonnaise or soft butter, more to taste

-- 2 slices cheese, melty
+- 2 slices cheese, more to taste

 Instructions